PyPSA/pypsa-eur/doc/myopic.rst

 The myopic code solves the network for the time steps included in ``planning_horizons`` in a recursive loop, so that:

-1.The existing capacities (those installed before the base year are added as fixed capacities with p_nom=value, p_nom_extendable=False).
+1. The existing capacities (those installed before the base year are added as fixed capacities with p_nom=value, p_nom_extendable=False).
 E.g. for baseyear=2020, capacities installed before 2020 are added.
 In addition, the network comprises additional generator, storage, and link capacities with p_nom_extendable=True.
 The non-solved network is saved in ``results/run_name/networks/prenetworks-brownfield``.
 The base year is the first element in ``planning_horizons``.
 Step 1 is implemented with the rule add_baseyear for the base year and with the rule add_brownfield for the remaining planning_horizons.

-2.The 2020 network is optimized.
+2. The 2020 network is optimized.
 The solved network is saved in ``results/run_name/networks/postnetworks``

-3.For the next planning horizon, e.g. 2030, the capacities from a previous time step are added if they are still in operation (i.e., if they fulfil planning horizon <= commissioned year + lifetime).
+3. For the next planning horizon, e.g. 2030, the capacities from a previous time step are added if they are still in operation (i.e., if they fulfil planning horizon <= commissioned year + lifetime).
 In addition, the network comprises additional generator, storage, and link capacities with p_nom_extendable=True.
 The non-solved network is saved in ``results/run_name/networks/prenetworks-brownfield``.

 Steps 2 and 3 are solved recursively for all the planning_horizons included in ``config.yaml``.